-Laura is a Licensed Mental Health Counselor in the state of Washington (#LH60411920) and an approved supervisor in the state of Washington.
-She obtained her Master’s degree and Doctorate in clinical psychology from Northwest University and is in process to become a licensed psychologist.
+Laura is a Licensed Psychologist in the state of Washington (#PY60743589) and an approved supervisor in the state of Washington.
+She obtained her Master’s degree and Doctorate in clinical psychology from Northwest University.
 Laura has worked in the field of eating disorder treatment at a residential, partial hospitalization, or intensive outpatient level of care since 2010 with research focused on temperament and eating disorder treatment drop out.
 She brings a compassionate yet firm approach in assisting clients towards cultivating a greater sense of values and self-awareness within the individual’s life systems.
-Laura currently serves as President Elect for the Puget Sound Chapter of the International Association of Eating Disorder Professionals (iaedp) and was previously the local Membership Chair.
-Outside of work Laura enjoys road trips to the mountains or ocean, taking in musical performances around the city, and deepening her yoga practice.
+Laura currently serves as President for the Puget Sound Chapter of the International Association of Eating Disorder Professionals (iaedp) and was previously the local Membership Chair.
+Outside of work Laura enjoys road trips to the mountains or ocean and taking in musical performances around the city.

 Gigi Zappone, LMHC